0xgen0/ethernal/README.md

 The whole app can be started locally by deploying local `contracts` first and then running `backend` and `webapp`.

-Alternatively the `webapp` can be started to connect to the already deployed staging or production contracts on Matic Mumbai network.
+Alternatively the `webapp` can be started to connect to the already deployed staging or production contracts on Polygon Testnet (formerly Matic Mumbai) network.

 ## License